MrDalle/FSWire/README.md

 # About

-The Virtual Airline Operations System project is an open source and modern Virtual Airline Content Management System developed for use in flight simulators such as Microsoft Flight Simulator, Prepar3D and X-Plane.
-Development of the system started in late 2014.
+FSWire is an open source community driven system.
+Our goal, generating a easy to use system for everyone.
+No Matter which online or VA Platform you use.
+FSwire is build on top of the VAOS project and desgined with OneUI.

 # License